Local gyms sever ties with CrossFit after controversial Tweets

 OSHKOSH, Wis.
-(WFRV) Several gyms across the coutry and some here in Oshkosh are now rethinking their affiliation with crossfit.
+(WFRV) Several gyms across the country and some here in Oshkosh are now rethinking their affiliation with CrossFit.

 They’ve gone so far as to remove the words ‘CrossFit’ off the face of their building.